 Key Factors to Consider When Selecting a Walk-In Optometrist

-When considering a walk-in optometrist, evaluate the comprehensiveness of the eye exam offered.
-A thorough exam should include pre-tests like a Visual Acuity Test, auto refraction, and glaucoma screening.
-This is followed by an evaluation using the latest eye health technology to determine an accurate prescription for your vision needs.
-Additionally, check if the optometrist offers both glasses and contact lens exams, as contact lens exams include additional fittings and follow-up evaluations.
+When choosing a walk-in optometrist, several factors should be considered to ensure quality care.
+First, evaluate the comprehensiveness of the eye exam offered.
+A thorough exam should include pre-tests like a Visual Acuity Test, auto refraction, and glaucoma screening, followed by an evaluation using the latest eye health technology (source).
+Additionally, consider the availability of free eye exams with the purchase of eyeglasses, as this can provide significant savings.

 Scheduling and Convenience